physrisk/website-source/articles/2021/big-review.md

 In [the upcoming posts](/tag/arfima-series) we will talk about ARFIMA process, which was instrumental in our analysis as it helped us to generate fractional Levy stable motion.

+**Disclaimer:** While I was one of the authors of the paper, my impact on Section 4 was rather limited.
+I have written implementation of ARFIMA in [Python](https://github.com/akononovicius/arfima) and Mathematica.
+I have also validated that figures can be reproduced following the instructions given in Section 4.
+But this is fine as here we will focus on ARFIMA itself.